tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 The most striking feature of the gardens is the collection of 18 Singapore Supertrees in Bay South.
 These towering vertical gardens range from about 25 to 50 meters in height and are arranged in clusters, with the main Supertree Grove forming the centerpiece.
 Each Supertree is a steel “trunk” wrapped in planting panels that support thousands of plants, including ferns, orchids, bromeliads, and tropical climbers.

 Beyond their sculptural beauty, the Supertrees perform real environmental functions.
 Many are fitted with photovoltaic cells that harvest solar energy to help power the evening light shows.
 Others act as air exhaust receptacles for the cooled conservatories, venting hot air away from the glass domes.
-Their trunks and crowns also help to collect rainwater, which is routed into the garden’s water system and used for irrigation.
+Their trunks and crowns also help collect rainwater, which is routed into the garden’s water system and used for irrigation.

 Singapore Super Trees & the Cloud Forest Conservatory